apache/spark/docs/monitoring.md

   - hiveClientCalls.count
   - sourceCodeSize (histogram)

-- namespace=<Executor Plugin Class Name>
+- namespace=<Plugin Class Name>
   - Optional namespace(s).
-Metrics in this namespace are defined by user-supplied code, and configured using the Spark executor plugin infrastructure.
+Metrics in this namespace are defined by user-supplied code, and configured using the Spark plugin API.
+See "Advanced Instrumentation" below for how to load custom plugins into Spark.
-  See also the configuration parameter `spark.executor.plugins`

 ### Source = JVM Source
 Notes: